selfmadecode/CleanArchTemplate/README.md

   - `ApplicationUser`
   - DTOs

-Use this project as a starting point for scalable, secure, and maintainable .NET applications.
+Use this project as your starting point.
+Please create issues whenever you notice anything, and remember to star this repo or fork it so we can fix issues together.
+My goal is to create a template that .NET developers can use whenever they start a new project.
+That way, development becomes faster and more efficient.
 ---

 # Rename Guide